-Don't read this the wrong way.
-Ceiling fans are great and are among the cheapest ways to keep you cool.
-And therein lies the message: Ceiling fans keep you cool; they don't keep a room cool.
+Don't read this the wrong way. ceiling fans are great and are among the cheapest ways to keep you cool.
+And therein lies the message: Ceiling fans keep you cool, but they don't keep a room cool.
 They work by blowing air over your skin, helping it release body heat.
-Keeping a ceiling fan running in an empty room has zero effect on the room temperature.
-Correction: It actually raises the temperature slightly, due to motor friction and electrical resistance in the wiring.
+Keeping a ceiling fan running in an empty room actually raises the temperature slightly due to motor friction and electrical resistance in the wiring.

 The heating power of windows is often underestimated.
 This is because most people think about losing and gaining heat through the glass, via heat conduction.
 But just as important is the solar heat that travels via radiation.
 It can be well below zero outside, but if sunlight is beaming through a window, its heat radiates to whatever the light lands on inside the house, and once in, that heat is more or less trapped inside.
 So, open your window shades to let in direct sunlight, even when it's really cold out.
 In summer, block direct sunlight as much as possible, starting early in the day.
 If a window is subject to intense, prolonged sun exposure in summer, consider installing a solar screen or shade to block that heat (an exterior shade is the most effective type).